junxit/us-congress-bills-110/metadata.md

 - 2008-04-01 — Introduced in Senate
 - 2008-04-01 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2299-2300)
+- 2008-04-02 — Sponsor introductory remarks on measure.
+(CR S2320-2321)
+- 2008-04-22 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2008-04-23 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment and with an amended preamble.
+Without written report.
+- 2008-04-23 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment and with an amended preamble.
+Without written report.
+- 2008-04-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 709.